jacobaro/danalyze/README.md

   # run the analysis -- the function will figure out what models to run
   out = analysis(runs = 1000, formula = f, data = dt)

-  # examine the results -- the funciton will test the hypothesis in "predictions"
+  # examine the results -- the function will test the hypothesis in "predictions"
-  results(m.out, predictions)
+  results(out, predictions)

 ```